NEXT YEAR'S COURSES

 2. Choosing Subjects at Menzies College

-Subject choices are made through the Student Portal of Edge.
+Subject choices are made through a selection form that will be made available late in term 3.
 Each student in Year 11 next year will choose 6 subjects to study.
 Of these:

 - One will be English